 It’s the single most popular first initial for our daughters in recent years.
 It leaves runners-up E, M, and S in the dust.

 In some ways, that’s nothing new.
 Anna, Anne, Annie, and Ann alternated their tours in the Top 100, and many appeared in the Top Ten.
-Classic choices like Abigail and Alice enjoyed their time in the sun, too.
+Classic choices like Abigail and Alice enjoyed plenty of time in the sun, too.
 But today, it’s not just the traditional picks.
 In fact, the Anns are at something of a low-point, while former staples like Agatha and Antonia fail to make the current Top 1000 at all.

 Still, A names for girls span every style.
 From stylish mini names to vintage revivals, intriguing imports to elaborate romantics, there’s no shortage of possibilities beginning with A.